Fire Station No. 2 (Topeka, Kansas)

 The Fire Station No. 2 in Topeka, Kansas, at 719-723 Van Buren, is a fire station which was built in 1927.
 It was listed on the National Register of Historic Places in 2002 as Fire Station No. 2-Topeka.

-It was designed by architect Thomas Wilson Williamson in 1927 to serve as Topeka's Fire Department Headquarters and as fire station for Company No. 2.
+It was designed by architect Thomas Wilson Williamson in 1927 to serve as Topeka's Fire Department Headquarters and as a fire station for Company No. 2.

-It is a two-and-a-half-story building with elements of Mediterranean Revival style (within broader Spanish Colonial Revival style) including its wrought iron balcony railings and its Spanish tile roof.
+It is a two-and-a-half-story building with elements of Mediterranean Revival style (within the broader Spanish Colonial Revival style), including its wrought iron balcony railings and its Spanish tile roof.
 Its modern features included a 60 ft high fire drill tower, which was removed in 1967, and a fire alarm center.